 Primo Wild Rose Coral Bells

 All of these sought-after characteristics may be found in Heuchera Wild Rose.
 Spectacular foliage colors, textures, and forms are all on display in Coral Bells.
-These types, which are hardy and full of delicate blooms, are ideal for the border because of their tidy everlasting clumps.
+These types, which are hardy and full of delicate blooms, are ideal for the border because of their tidy, everlasting clumps.

 Dressed Up Evening Gown Coral Bells

-It may be used as the main focus or a contrasting shrub.
+It may be used as the primary focus or as a contrasting shrub.
 Mounding habit results in a height of 12″-14″, and a width of 20″-24″.

-Dark glossy leaves are ruffled and produce an impressive view.
+Dark, glossy leaves are ruffled and produce an impressive view.
 Rosy flower buds develop into white blooms on big flower stalks.

 Blackout Coral Bells